VerticalRelevance/langfuse-initialization/README.md

 2.  **Download the Script:**

-    Download the `setup-langfuse.sh` script to your desired directory.
+    Download the `setup_langfuse.sh` script to your desired directory.

 3.  **Make the Script Executable:**